-- adverse external factors, such as: - o changes in the international prices of commodities and/or international interest rates, which could increase the Republic's current account deficit and budgetary expenditures; - o changes in import tariffs and exchange rates, recession or low economic growth affecting the Republic's trading partners, all of which could lower the growth or the level of exports of the Dominican Republic, reduce the growth or the level of income from tourism of the Dominican Republic, reduce the growth rate or induce a contraction of the Dominican economy and, indirectly, reduce tax revenues and other public sector revenues, adversely affecting the Republic's fiscal accounts: - o decreases in remittances from Dominicans living abroad; - increased costs of crude oil resulting from increased international demand or from political or social instability or armed conflict in oil-producing states, including Venezuela and countries in the Middle East; - o international financial uncertainty that reduces the Republic's ability to obtain loans to finance planned infrastructure projects; and - a decline in foreign direct investment, which could adversely affect the Republic's balance of payments, the stability of the exchange rate and the level of the Central Bank's international reserves, and a decrease in remittances from Dominicans residing and working abroad. - adverse domestic factors, such as lower than expected fiscal revenues, which could result in higher domestic interest rates and an appreciation of the real exchange rate.
-These factors could lead to lower economic growth, a decline in exports and income from tourism and a decrease in the Central Bank's international reserves; - the continuing adverse economic effects of the crisis in the Dominican electricity sector; and - other adverse factors, such as climatic, geological or political events and the factors discussed in the "Risk Factors" section beginning on page 12 of this offering memorandum.
+- adverse external factors, such as: - changes in the international prices of commodities and/or international interest rates, which could increase the Republic's current account deficit and budgetary expenditures; - changes in import tariffs and exchange rates, recession or low economic growth affecting the Republic's trading partners, all of which could lower the growth or the level of exports of the Dominican Republic, reduce the growth or the level of income from tourism of the Dominican Republic, reduce the growth rate or induce a contraction of the Dominican economy and, indirectly, reduce tax revenues and other public sector revenues, adversely affecting the Republic's fiscal accounts; - o decreases in remittances from Dominicans living abroad; - increased costs of crude oil resulting from increased international demand or from political or social instability or armed conflict in oil-producing states, including Venezuela and countries in the Middle East; - international financial uncertainty that reduces the Republic's ability to obtain loans to finance planned infrastructure projects; and - a decline in foreign direct investment, which could adversely affect the Republic's balance of payments, the stability of the exchange rate and the level of the Central Bank's international reserves, and a decrease in remittances from Dominicans residing and working abroad. - adverse domestic factors, such as lower than expected fiscal revenues, which could result in higher domestic interest rates and an appreciation of the real exchange rate.
+These factors could lead to lower economic growth, a decline in exports and income from tourism and a decrease in the Central Bank's international reserves; - the continuing adverse economic effects of the crisis in the Dominican electricity sector; and - other adverse factors, such as climatic, geological or political events.